Published on 3 June 2022

 Since the 19th century, when the discipline crystallized in Western Europe, the qualitative method has involved visiting a particular human group and living alongside them for as long as possible.
 The aim is to understand, with the benefit of hindsight, the way in which these groups organize their social and cultural life, so that this can be extended to humans in general.

-What do you mean by " society " and " culture " ?
+What do you mean by society "and culture " ?

 There are several specific themes.
-When we think of human social and cultural life, we think of kinship relations, institutions of exchange and gift-giving, conceptions of person and gender, relationships with nature and the body, forms of political organization, or ritual and religion.
+When we think of human social and cultural life, we think of kinship relations, institutions of exchange and giving, conceptions of person and gender, relationships with nature and the body, forms of political organization, or ritual and religion.
 Recently, globalization issues have also become part of these general themes.

-What was your point of entry into this field of research ?
+What was your point of entry into this field of research? ?

 What initially piqued my interest in anthropology was the evolutionary biological aspect : how have human beings evolved as a species in an ecosystem ?
 But also the social and cultural aspects, which can be cross-referenced with biology, i.e. how have our social and cultural capacities developed and contributed to our survival, while other species have developed totally different capacities ?